nepal earthquake 2015

 Major Earthquakes in Nepal from 2015

 Nepal has experienced several earthquakes.
 The Nepal Earthquake in April 2015 was devastating, creating fear among its people.
-On April 25, the Nepal Earthquake 2015 Richter scale magnitude of 7.8, was the most destructive, causing nearly 9,000 deaths.
+On April 25, the Nepal Earthquake 2015, with a Richter scale magnitude of 7.8, was the most destructive, causing nearly 9,000 deaths.
 Since then, multiple earthquakes have struck Nepal, leading to casualties, property damage, and landslides.
 Some of these quakes were so powerful that tremors were felt in neighboring India.
-The most recent and severe November 3, 2023, earthquake in Jajarkot left at least 132 dead and hundreds injured, showing the ongoing seismic activity in the region.
+The most recent and severe earthquake on November 3, 2023, in Jajarkot left at least 132 dead and hundreds injured, showing the ongoing seismic activity in the region.

 DateMagnitudeImpact